Mount Washington Hotel: History

 The Mount Washington Hotel and Resort is one of the last surviving grand hotels in the White Mountains and includes an 18-hole Donald Ross-designed golf course, as well as the hotel's original 9-hole course designed by A.H.
 Findlay.

 It was declared a National Historic Landmark in 1986.

+In 1991, the hotel was sold to MWH Preservation Limited Partnership for $3.1 million.

 The hotel opened for its first winter season in 1999.
-Before that year the hotel would close to guests late in the fall and open in the spring.
-The entire hotel was overhauled before the winter, with efficient windows installed in the entire hotel.
+Until then, the hotel was seasonal, and would close to guests late in the fall and open in the spring.
+The entire hotel was overhauled before the winter, with efficient windows installed throughout.

+In June 2006, the Bretton Woods Mountain Resort, consisting of 991 acres, including the Mount Washington Hotel, the Bretton Arms Country Inn, The Lodge at Bretton Woods, and the Bretton Woods Ski Area, was sold to the CNL Financial Group, of Orlando, Florida for $45 million.
+Soon after, they spent an additional $40 million on the adjacent golf course and development rights.

 In January 2009 the Mount Washington Resort completed a 50000 sqft addition that includes a 25000 sqft spa and a 25000 sqft conference center.
+Omni Hotels & Resorts assumed management of both the Mount Washington Hotel and the Bretton Arms Inn in September of that year and the hotel became the Omni Mount Washington Resort.

-In November 2010 it was revealed that the hotel's then-owner, CNL, had sought to trademark the Mount Washington name, which upset area business owners.
+In November 2010, it was revealed that CNL had sought to trademark the Mount Washington name, which upset area business owners.
 CNL said they were just directing their efforts against other hotels in the area that have the mountain's name and not other businesses that also have it.

+In December 2015, the Bretton Woods Mountain Resort, including both hotels, was purchased by Omni Hotels & Resorts from CNL.

 Culture

-The hotel was featured in two episodes of the television series Ghost Hunters, when it was searched by the TAPS paranormal investigation team on February 6, 2008.

 There is a popular urban legend that the Mount Washington Hotel served as inspiration for the Overlook Hotel in Stephen King's novel The Shining (1977) and the subsequent film adaptation.
 King is a native of nearby Maine and has set several of his novels in New Hampshire.
-Regardless, King and the Mount Washington Hotel themselves have discredited this legend, with King stating the hotel was based off The Stanley Hotel in Estes Park, Colorado.
-Regardless, the legend persists, even being included in the Condé Nest Travelers video "50 People Tell Us The Best Movies & TV Shows Set in Their States".
+Regardless, King and the Mount Washington Hotel themselves have discredited this legend, with King stating the hotel was based on The Stanley Hotel in Estes Park, Colorado.
+Regardless, the legend persists, even being included in the Condé Nast Travelers video "50 People Tell Us The Best Movies & TV Shows Set in Their States".